Georgia's strictest possible reading of the law to stop felons from voting

 Voting policies in Georgia have been under a microscope since the 2018 elections, largely because of the close finish between new Republican Gov. Brian Kemp and Democrat Stacey Abrams.
 Abrams and her supporters accused Kemp, who campaigned while serving as Georgia's top elections official, of benefiting from restrictive policies adopted in the name of election security.
 Abrams said the policies actually prevented minorities and low-income voters from casting ballots.
 An advocacy group since formed by Abrams has co-filed a lawsuit accusing Kemp of mismanaging the election.

 The debate in Georgia has all but ignored the voting rights of felons, even as the issue has gained traction nationally.
-A sweeping elections bill recently passed by Democrats in the U.S. House would allow felons to vote in federal elections as soon as they leave prison.
+A sweeping election bill recently passed by the Democrats in the U.S. House would allow felons to vote in federal elections as soon as they leave prison.

 "It's a vague concept," said Julia Simon-Kerr, a University of Connecticut law professor who's spent the past decade researching the legal history of the phrase "moral turpitude." ''It can be used basically in discriminatory ways because it has very little solid, definitional meaning."